Three decades of homeowners, architects, and contractors trusting Caruso's to build it once and build it right.

 Pacific Palisades

-The Palisades rebuild,
+The Palisades rebuild, specifically.

 The Palisades Fire of January 2025 destroyed approximately 6,800 structures.
 The rebuild market is the single largest residential construction effort in California in decades.
 Here is what makes the Palisades different.